afruizc/blog/content/04-my-journey-in-the-functional-world.md

 ---
-title: My journey through the functional world
+title: My journey in the functional world
 date: 2020-05-25
 slug: journey-functional-world
+draft: true
 ---

 This quarantine has been a great opportunity to educate myself.
-Once shit hit the fan, I decided it was time.
+I've been learning about functional programming, and I wanted to share my experiences.

-I chose functional programming because I am fascinated by the idea getting a grip on the state of your programs.
-Before I dive in, the following two videos really helped me get in the _functional groove_.
+I chose FP because I was excited by the prospect of making application state more manageable.
+Before diving in, I'd like to refer you to either of the following videos.
+They helped me get in the _functional groove_.

 - https://www.youtube.com/watch?v=0if71HOyVjY
 - https://www.youtube.com/watch?v=E8I19uA-wGY